gwayx105/UTF_8_Bom2UTF_8/README.md

 # UTF_8_Bom2UTF_8
-File Conversion
+This Prgrom simply rewrites file contents to UTF-8 Format.

-This Program simply reads UTF-8-BOM file and rewrites the same file source to UTF-8
+Remember!
+The Program reads UTF-8-BOM file and rewrites the same file source to UTF-8

-Make sure you have a backup copy!
+Make sure you have a BACKUP copy!